UW-Macrostrat/CriticalMAAS/milestone-reports/milestone-3/milestone-3-report.md

 commenced work.

 - [`DARPA-CriticalMAAS/ta1-geopackage`][ta1-geopackage]: a GeoPackage-based data
-  format for validating and storing TA1 output [@sec:ta1-geopackage]
+  format for validating and storing TA1 output ([@sec:ta1-geopackage])
 - [`UW-xDD/document-store`][document-store]: A supplemental store for
-  public/user provided PDFs that provides full-text access, integrates with xDD APIs [@sec:document-store]
+  public/user provided PDFs that provides full-text access, integrates with xDD APIs ([@sec:document-store])
-- The Macrostrat system itself has "CDR-like" capabilities (e.g., persistent storage, high availability, and web-based data search and access); parts of our goals for the system are explicitly focused around being the center point of TA1–TA3 integration [@sec:vector-maps]
+- The Macrostrat system itself has "CDR-like" capabilities (e.g., persistent storage, high availability, and web-based data search and access); parts of our goals for the system are explicitly focused around being the center point of TA1–TA3 integration ([@sec:map-ingestion])

 Broadly, we have been successful in building these components and scaffolding data-integration workflows around them.
-Taken together, these systems represent significant time spent on building shared backend services, clearly bolstering CriticalMAAS goals.
-However, given the lack of consistent communication from DARPA about the CDR, it seems possible that our systems somehow fail to meet specific goals of program leadership.
-Jataware being put at the center of the CDR effort is a sensible choice, given their flexible capacity and responsiveness to DARPA.
-However, we are also attuned to the needs of the program, anchored in geoscience like the USGS end users, and have spent substantial time and energy build shared systems that anticipate program integration needs.
+Taken together, these systems represent significant time spent on building shared backend services by the UW–Madison team.
+However, given the lack of consistent communication from DARPA about the CDR, there seems to be a risk that we will fail to meet specific goals of program leadership, forcing a disruptive late-stage change in work plan.

-A shared TA4 goal for the next phase of work is to solidify integration plans and scope final CDR functionality; we hope to develop these plans in coordination with Jataware and MTRI with effort to ensure continuity with capabilities and work already in progress (based on our mostly-productive working relationships within TA4, we expect this to be a success).
+A shared TA4 goal for the next phase of work is to solidify integration plans and scope final CDR functionality; we hope to develop these plans in coordination with Jataware and MTRI with effort to ensure continuity with capabilities and work already in progress (based on our mostly-productive working relationships within TA4, we expect such discussions to go well).
 However, without substantial input into CDR design and open, ongoing communication about specifics, we are exposed to risk of needing to reorient around a system design "handed down" from DARPA based on requirements that were not communicated.
 Pivoting into an unanticipated integration work plan could seriously impact our capacity and timelines to deliver key functionality.

 ## Inefficient reporting

 The DARPA CriticalMAAS program has a substantial reporting burden, which has been a significant time sink for the UW-Macrostrat team, and I expect for other teams as well.
-Other than the Milestone Reports described in the BAA, we are being asked to produce weekly activity reports, posters, descriptions of tools, lists of capabilities, etc. These are useful for communicating program goals and progress, certainly, but they often seem to be thrown out on Slack with unclear deliverables or overlapping/contradictory requirements outlined by different people.
-Often there seems to be a lack of coordination between DARPA and MITRE about the purpose and content of reports.
+Beyond the Milestone Reports described in the BAA, we are being asked to produce weekly activity reports, posters, descriptions of tools, lists of capabilities, etc. These are useful for communicating program goals and progress, certainly, but they often seem to be promulgated on Slack with unclear deliverables or overlapping/contradictory requirements outlined by different people.
+Often there seems to be minimal coordination between DARPA and MITRE about the purpose and structure of reports.
 The time spent on responding to these requests and building the necessary artifacts is substantial, and it is not clear that each of them has independent value.
 Posters, for example, take several hours to produce, especially when printing time is considered.
 I would like to see a more streamlined, unified reporting process that is clearly set out in a single document with due dates, and effort made to economize on the